Abbe98/bildplats/DOCS/API.md

 #API

-Bildplats provides a basic API supporting both `GET` and `POST` for getting data, the response is JSON only.
+Bildplats provides a basic API supporting `GET` requests for retrieving data, the response is currently JSON only.

-##End Point
+##Endpoint

 All API calls should go to `api.php`.